KDE Plasma

 KMyMoney is another Katepart application that you can use to help you manage the cashflow in your holistic home office.
 For security reasons, I use my bank’s Account Management tools, so I don’t have any experience using KMyMoney.

-Work on using Calligra and Kontact to develop a very high performance record keeping, document production and communications system.
-You’re going to have to find the .config files and tweak them to work well with each other.
+Work on using Calligra, Kexi and Kontact to develop a very high performance record keeping, document production, data processing and communications system.
+You’re going to have to find the .config files in your home directory and configure all of your applications to work well with each other.
 Learn how to use Kate and KDevelop to contribute to developing all of these KDE applications.

 Konsole